McGirt v. Oklahoma: Impact

 The decision by the Supreme Court was seen as a significant win for Native American rights.
-Gorsuch's opinion was seen to acknowledge that many of the promises that Congress had made to the Native Americans in turning over reservations have gone unfulfilled, and rejected the argument presented by the state and federal government that he summarized as: "Yes, promises were made, but the price of keeping them has become too great, so now we should just cast a blind eye."
+Gorsuch's opinion was seen to acknowledge that many of the promises Congress had made to the Native Americans in turning over reservations have gone unfulfilled.
+Additionally, Gorsuch rejected the argument presented by the state and federal government which he summarized as: "Yes, promises were made, but the price of keeping them has become too great, so now we should just cast a blind eye."

 The Supreme Court's decision directly impacts Native American tribal citizens who are currently convicted under state law for crimes committed on the former reservation lands, as well as for any future descendants who may be arrested for similar crimes covered by the Major Crimes Acts, as their prosecution would become a matter of the federal courts and not the state.
 At the time, about 1,900 of the prisoners in the Oklahoma system met these conditions, but only around 10% qualified for rehearings to transfer to the federal system as they were still within the statute of limitations.

 The majority decision left open other potential impacts between territorial rights that may arise, which the Court put to the state and the tribes to resolve amicably should conflicts occur.
 Roberts had cautioned in his dissent that this could stretch to include taxation, adoption, and environment regulation rights.
 Lawyers for the tribal groups asserted that the decision was narrow in affecting only Native American descendants within the lands as no land ownership changed hands.
 The state and the five tribes issued a joint statement after the decision, stating "The nations and the state are committed to implementing a framework of shared jurisdiction that will preserve sovereign interests and rights to self-government while affirming jurisdictional understandings, procedures, laws, and regulations that support public safety, our economy, and private property rights.
 We will continue our work, confident that we can accomplish more together than any of us could alone."